 SHARES OPTION PLANS AND OTHER SIMILAR INCENTIVE SYSTEMS

 There are currently no share option plans or similar incentive systems in place for members of the supervisory or management boards.

 SHARES HELD BY MEMBERS OF THE MANAGEMENT AND SUPERVISORY BOARDS

 Members of the management and supervisory boards hold shares in the company.
-The latest disclosure of the same is available at shareholder structure.
-Any and all changes in shares held by members of the management and supervisory boards are published in compliance with legal regulations.
+The latest disclosure of the same can be found under shareholder structure.
+Changes in shares held by members of the management and supervisory boards are published in compliance with legal regulations.

 ACCOUNTING AND FINANCIAL STATEMENT AUDITING

 The consolidated financial statements of the company are prepared in accordance with IFRS, the annual financial statements in accordance with the German commercial code [HGB].
 Following preparation by the management board, the consolidated and annual financial statements are subjected to external audit, approved and adopted by the supervisory board, and published within 90 days from the end of the financial year.
 In addition, interim reports are published for the first three quarters of each financial year – two quarterly statements and a half-year financial report.
 These interim reports are not subject to audit review.